UK: Tooling finance flexibility key to supplier needs: KPMG

 We live in strange times.
 As Fisker, a rival with supposedly superior range-extending technology falls apart, the value of Tesla rises yet again, this time by almost two percent on Wednesday to US$9.7...

-Motorcycle Manufacturing in Europe industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2007-11, and forecast to 2016).
-The prof...
+Motorcycles in Italy industry profile provides top-line qualitative and quantitative summary information including: market size (value 2007-11, and forecast to 2016).
+The profile also contains descrip...

-Motorcycle Manufacturing in Western Europe industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2007-11, and forecast to 2016). ...
+Motorcycles in Spain industry profile provides top-line qualitative and quantitative summary information including: market size (value 2007-11, and forecast to 2016).
+The profile also contains descrip...

 Although the Chinese car market is expected to see growth of around 10% this year, prospects for premium brands have deteriorated as a result of the Chinese government's anti-corruption campaign, acco...